-Whether you're on the business's commercial or medical affairs side, if part of your role involves running advisory boards, you likely encounter some common challenges: being able to quickly and effectively engage advisors, gather valuable insights from them, and turn those insights into informed decisions.
+Whether you're on the business's commercial or medical affairs side, if part of your role involves running advisory boards, you likely encounter some common challenges: quickly and effectively engaging advisors, gathering valuable insights from them, and turning those insights into informed decisions.

 The specific information you need to gather from your constituents and stakeholders differs depending on your function.
 But the practical challenge of facilitating those communications is shared across departments—and in projects large and small.